Fifty Shades of Grey Netflix movie debunked: Fake film explained

 There were only three books in the original series, with James also writing “Told By Christian” versions of the same stories.
 However, it seems like the author is happy taking a break from Christian Grey, who she described as “utterly exhausting” while promoting The Missus, her sequel to The Mister.

-Keep up with actual Netflix releases like You Season 5 and Virgin River Season 6, and check out TV shows, true crime, and K-drama to stream this month.
+Keep up with actual Netflix releases like You Season 5 and Virgin River Season 6, and check out TV shows streaming, new true crime, and K-dramas coming to Netflix.

 Related Topics